pulsar-edit/pulsar-edit.github.io/README.md

 ### `dev`

-Starts a watch task that will rebuild VuePress whenever a change has been made to the included Markdown and JavaScript fikes.
+Starts a watch task that will rebuild VuePress whenever a change has been made to the included Markdown and JavaScript files.
 Additionally, it launches the development server to test the results in the browser.

 ### `build`